 2. Many online shopping sites offer discounts if you use a "discount code".
 These codes can be found online by entering the words "coupon code" along with the manufacturer or name of the website you will be buying from.
-They might offer a percentage off or free shipping just by entering inside a simple code which can be easily found by investing a few minutes looking for it.
+They might offer a percentage off or free shipping by simply entering inside a simple code which can be easily found by investing a few minutes searching for it.

 3. Call the online company prior to making a purchase.
 If you have some kind of problem with your purchase, you want so that you can know that you can reach customer support easily.
 That's why it's a good idea to call before you allow them to have your bank card information.
 Should you can't get anyone on the telephone, steer clear.

 4. Always look for coupon codes when shopping on the web.
 Many online retailers give out reductions for various things and you can see them by doing a simple search.
 Just enter in the name of the store and coupon and you may find a great discount.
 This really is a great way to save money when you shop online.